 - Audio

 - CD-ROM, CD-RW, DVD-ROM, or DVD Writer Drive

 - Diskette (Floppy) Drive

 - Display (Monitor)

 - Hard Disk Drive

 - Hardware Installation

 - Internet Access

 - Keyboard and Mouse

 - Memory

-- Multi-storage bay
+- Miscellaneous

 - Power

-- Miscellaneous

 Some of the symptoms listed may not apply to your PC.
 For problems relating specifically to the monitor or printer, refer to the equipment documentation.